Kajang line

-The MRT Kajang Line, previously known as the Sungai Buloh–Kajang Line (SBK Line), is a Mass Rapid Transit (MRT) line servicing the Klang Valley, Malaysia.
+The MRT Kajang Line, previously known as the MRT Sungai Buloh–Kajang Line, is a Mass Rapid Transit (MRT) line servicing the Klang Valley, Malaysia.
 It is the second fully automated and driverless rail system in the Klang Valley region after the LRT Kelana Jaya Line.
-Owned by MRT Corp and operated as part of the RapidKL system by Rapid Rail, it forms part of the Klang Valley Integrated Transit System.
+Owned by MRT Corp and operated as part of the Rapid KL system by Rapid Rail, it forms part of the Klang Valley Integrated Transit System.
 The line is numbered 9 and coloured green on official transit maps.

-It is one of three planned mass rapid transit (MRT) rail lines under Klang Valley Mass Rapid Transit Project by MRT Corp.
+It is one of three planned MRT rail lines under the Klang Valley Mass Rapid Transit Project by MRT Corp.
 Phase 1 operations between Sungai Buloh and Semantan commenced service on 16 December 2016.
 Phase 2 operations between Muzium Negara and Kajang was opened on 17 July 2017, as a free shuttle service, by former Malaysian Prime Minister, Dato' Seri Najib Tun Razak in a ceremony at the Tun Razak Exchange station.
 Full revenue service between Sungai Buloh and Kajang began the following day.